RabMam2000/krakend-documentation/endpoints/debug-endpoint.md

 }
 ```

-When developing, add KrakenD itself as another backend using the `/__debug/` endpoint so you can see exactly what headers and query string parameters your backends are receiving.
+When developing, add another backend pointing to KrakenD itself using the `/__debug/` endpoint so you can see exactly what headers and query string parameters your backends are receiving.

 The debug endpoint might save you much trouble, as your application might not work when specific headers or parameters are not present.
 Maybe you are relying upon what your client is sending, but this is not what the gateway is sending.
 Remember: this is not a proxy.